wendyqiu/diachronicBert/readme.md

 ## Data Preparation

-Download historical text data from https://www.english-corpora.org/coha/.
+Download historical text data from [COHA] (https://www.english-corpora.org/coha/).
 As a prototype, the current HistBERT only covers ten decades (from 1900s to 2000s).
 We selected

 ## Google TPU Setup